Artica2012/VirtualGM/README.md

 - The format is XdY+Z Label (e.g 1d20+7 Initiative)
 - The dice roller will accept complex strings of dice (e.g 2d8+3d6-1d4+2)
 - The optional secret command with the dice roller will send the result to the GM channel if the channel used has an initiative tracker set up.
+- The optional dc argument will give a positive (thumbsup) or negative (thumbsdown) to indicate if the roll meets or exceeds the given difficulty class.

 ### Admin Commands
 - **/admin start** - The command to initialize the tracker in the selected channels